Q: How do you pronounce the word "BAUEDA" and what the heck it means?

 Q: Would you, or have you considered a (insert your favorite item here)?

 A: Maybe, or maybe not, but don't be shy, just ask!
-BAUEDA focus on filling up the gap between what's already available and what wargamers wants, so check out the wishlist, and if is not there feel free to suggest us a new subject on our Mail list.
+BAUEDA focus on filling up the gap between what's already available and what wargamers wants, so check out the wishlist, and if is not there feel free to suggest us a new subject, come see us on Facebook and just click "like"!

 If it's within our possibilities we will certainly consider it for production!